faulknererin/JJEN/frontEnd/README.md

-This front end design is carried over from Delivery 2.
+This frontend design is carried over from Delivery 2.
 The following read me instructions follows from their work.